EriEthio-Technologies/EriEthioResearch/docs/DEPLOYMENT_GUIDE.md

 3. Configure Environment Variables:
    - Add all environment variables from `.env.local` to Vercel's project settings
-   - Ensure NEXTAUTH_URL points to your production domain
+   - For production, update `NEXTAUTH_URL` to your production domain
+   - Make sure all Supabase environment variables are correctly set

 4. Deploy:
    - Click "Deploy"